 In 2011, a jury convicted Wooten of bribery, conspiracy, and other white collar crimes.
 Her sentencing included a decade of probate, a fine of $10,000, days’ worth of community service, removal from the bench, and a decade of professional license suspension.
 One year ago, at the end of May 2017, she was acquitted of all charges and she was given an official “innocent” ruling.

 The conviction and sentencing hinged upon the alleged misuse of campaign funds for her election in 2008.
-It would later be determined that Wooten never received money from the apparent bribers, nor had she ever heard of them.
+It would later be determined that Wooten never received money from the alleged bribers, nor had she ever heard of them.
 Wooten’s new lawsuit, backed by powerhouse Attorney Scott Palmer, cites the unfounded “evidence” as one of many tools used by the defendants to wrongfully remove her from office, defame her, and otherwise destroy her personal wellbeing.

 For more information about this ongoing case, you can click here to view a full article from Dallas News.
 If you require the services of Scott H. Palmer, P.C., call (214) 891-3382 or use an online contact form to request a consultation with the firm’s Addison criminal defense and injury attorneys.